Inventory Hoarding

 4. Building Strong Supplier Relationships

 Developing strong relationships with suppliers can enhance communication and reliability in the supply chain.
-When companies have confidence in their suppliers’ abilities to deliver on time, they may feel less inclined to hoard inventory.
+When companies are confident in their suppliers’ ability to deliver on time, they may feel less inclined to hoard inventory.

 5. Utilizing Technology